-These conditions are to be differentiated from actinomycosis, which is an endogenous suppurative infection caused by Actinomyces israelii or other species of Actinomyces or related bacteria, affecting the cervical-facial, thoracic, and pelvic sites (the latter is usually associated with the use of intrauterine devices).
+Mycetoma due to actinomycetes should be differentiated from actinomycosis, which is an endogenous suppurative infection caused by Actinomyces israelii, other species of Actinomyces, or related bacteria, typically affecting the cervical-facial, thoracic, and pelvic sites (the latter is usually associated with the use of intrauterine devices).
 The branching bacteria that cause actinomycosis are non–acid-fast anaerobic or microaerophilic bacteria.
 These bacteria are smaller than 1 µm in diameter, smaller than eumycotic agents.
-On the other hand, the agents that cause actinomycetoma are always aerobic and are sometimes weakly acid-fast.
+Alternatively, the agents that cause actinomycetoma are always aerobic and are sometimes weakly acid-fast.

 The body parts affected most commonly in persons with mycetoma include the foot or lower leg, with infection of the dorsal aspect of the forefoot being typical.
 The hand is the next most common location; however, mycetoma lesions can occur anywhere on the body.
 Lesions on the chest and back are frequently caused by Nocardia species, whereas lesions on the head and neck are usually caused by Streptomyces somaliensis.

-The causative organism enters through sites of local trauma (eg, cut on the hand, foot splinter, local trauma related to carrying soil-contaminated material).
+The causative organism enters through sites of local trauma (eg, cut on the hand, thorn or foot splinter).
+Contaminated soil seems to be the real culprit, even when a splinter or thorn is implicated.
 A neutrophilic response initially occurs, which may be followed by a granulomatous reaction.
 Spread occurs through skin facial planes and can involve the bone.
 Hematogenous or lymphatic spread is uncommon.

 Mycetoma is endemic in Africa, from Sudan and Somalia through Mauritania and Senegal.
 Other endemic countries include Mexico and India.
 Mycetoma can also be found in natives of areas of Central and South America and the Middle or Far East between latitudes 15°S and 30°N.